rackerlabs/docs-offerings/docs/getting-started/install-CLI-client.rst

    cURL and CLI examples.

-If you want to run the examples by using cURL instead of using the CLI, skip this step and proceed to the next section "Sending API requests to
+If you want to run the examples by using cURL instead of using the CLI, skip this step and proceed to the next section, "Sending API requests to
 |product name|".

 You can use the designate command-line interface (CLI) client with Managed DNS.